koen-sikkema/Wound-Classification-DL/README.md

   - **EarlyStopping**: Stops training early if the performance stops improving.
   - **ReduceLROnPlateau**: Reduces the learning rate when a metric has stopped improving.

 ## 🚀 Results
 The initial model demonstrated moderate performance, achieving a validation accuracy of **89.80%** and a validation loss of **0.4103**.
 After enhancements to the architecture and training process, the improved model significantly outperformed the initial one, achieving a validation accuracy of **98.50%** and a reduced validation loss of **0.1061**.

-This improvement highlights the effectiveness of the modifications in boosting the model's accuracy and generalization capabilities.
+To further validate the model's robustness, random wound images were downloaded from Google, and the model accurately predicted their respective categories.
+This demonstrates the model's strong generalization capabilities and its potential for real-world applications.

 ## 🛠️ Technologies Used
 - **Programming Language**: Python